audio-communication-group/real-time-audio-programming-in-C_SoSe2021/Session07_210609/git/git_commands.md

 ## Rebase
-Situation: While you're working on your feature, the master is updated by someone else.
+Situation: While you're working on your feature, the main is updated by someone else.
-Now you want to integrate the new master updates into your feature branch.
+Now you want to integrate the new main updates into your feature branch.
 With `rebase` you can move branches and merge them in one step into a new base to make the history linear again.

 *Note: This will change the history and should only be done at your local branch*

-`$ git rebase MASTER_BASE`
+`$ git rebase MAIN_BASE`

 If you running in conflicts, use